mjeanroy/junit-servers/README.md

 For most projects, default configuration will be enough, all you have to do is:

 - Use JUnit runner `JettyServerRunner` (recommended).
-- Use JUnit rule `JettyServerRule` to start and stop container in your tests.
+- Use JUnit rule `JettyServerJunit4Rule` to start and stop container in your tests.
-- Extend `AbstractJettyTest` (abstract class that is configured with the `JettyServerRunner` runner).
+- Extend `AbstractJettyJunit4Test` (abstract class that is configured with the `JettyServerRunner` runner).

 Default configuration is: